venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 by example for emulation of i386 guess over i386 host, if the guess is a pentium4 the host cpu must be as minimun pentium4, if you already has a pentium3 and wants to emulate a pentium4 you will be very limited then!

+On marks (*) of ARM archs, linux kernel has dropped support for allowing 32-bit Arm systems to host KVM guests as of the 5.7 kernel, and was thus removed from QEMU as well.
+Running 32-bit guests on a 64-bit Arm host remains supported.

 #### Checking Virtualization Hardware support